skykistler/smudgr/README.md

 # smudgr

-smudgr is a unique image manipulation program for producing and performing algorithmic visuals.
+smudgr is a different image manipulation program for producing and performing algorithmic visuals.

-+ Visual instruments, called "smudges", are built using algorithmic building blocks.
++ Visual instruments, called "smudges", are sequenced and layered.
 + Smudges are musically reactive, tightly controlled, or beautifully expressive.
-+ It's the expression of the user that makes each smudge special.
++ Process and expression compliment and contrast each other.

-# Quick run
+# Building

-Run the default build using:
+Requires JRE/JDK 1.8.
+Eclipse or IntelliJ recommended.

+Requires [Node.js/NPM] (https://nodejs.org/en/).
+Make sure `npm` is on your path.

+Requires [Ant] (https://ant.apache.org/manual/install.html), which may be included in your Java IDE, but you can use `brew install ant` on OSX, or install manually on Windows.

-`ant run`
+`ant build`

-Alternatively,
+This should install dependencies, compile code, and bundle an executable in builds/your_os

+## Launch
+`ant launch` will build and launch the executable for your platform.

+# Headless

+Alternatively, you can run a test class with ant using:

 `ant run -Dclass=io.smudgr.PizzaBoxShow`

- etc.